why PG&E Corporation [PCG] is a Good Choice for Investors After New Price Target of $18.73

 Trading performance analysis for PCG stock

-PG&E Corporation [PCG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.61.
-With this latest performance, PCG shares gained by 4.54% in over the last four-week period, additionally plugging by 32.60% over the last 6 months – not to mention a rise of 42.67% in the past year of trading.
+PG&E Corporation [PCG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.18.
+With this latest performance, PCG shares gained by 2.46% in over the last four-week period, additionally plugging by 23.38% over the last 6 months – not to mention a rise of 43.78% in the past year of trading.

 PG&E Corporation [PCG]: A deeper dive into fundamental analysis